fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 ##### Properties

-`plate`: For the form model where the user will enter the car plate to add to the parking lot.
+`plate`:  For the form model, the user will enter the car plate to add to the parking lot.

-`vm$` It is the observable state that comes from our `StoreService` and is updated every time the state changes.
-We will subscribe to this in the HTML in the next step..
+`vm$` It is the observable state from our `StoreService` and is updated every time the state changes.
+We will subscribe to this in the HTML in the next step.

 ##### Methods